top of page

 • Casual and relaxed option that encourages mingling

-• Flexible and versatile menu options appealing to dietary restrictions
+• Flexible and versatile menu options catering to dietary restrictions

 Disadvantages of BBQ Catering

-• Not suited to formal or black-tie wedding events.
+• Not suited for formal or black-tie wedding events

 Expert Tips